ACAD-repo/mailing_list-signup/README.md

-# Minimal Server Simulation of Signup-Form Submission on Windows
+# Simple Server Simulation of Signup-Form Submission on Windows

 This guide explains how to run an HTML signup form (`signup.html`) that submits data to a Perl CGI script (`mailinglist.pl`) on **Windows**, using **XAMPP (Apache)** and **Strawberry Perl**.